Saggart Luas stop

 Saggart (Teach Sagard) is a stop on the Luas light-rail tram system in Dublin, Ireland.
 It opened in 2011 as the terminus of an extension of the Red Line.
 The stop is located on a section of reserved track next to Citywest Drive near Saggart village in south-west Dublin.
 It is also close to Whitechurch and Baldonnel.
 To the north of the stop, a large area has been set aside for a development called Parklands, which is planned to include over 150 houses, two new schools, retail and a large sports area.
 As of 2020, development has begun onsite.

 Saggart has a similar layout to Tallaght Luas stop: there are two edge platforms, beyond which the track continues for around 80m where there is a double crossover.
 One platform is used for arrivals and one for departures.

-The stop is served by Dublin Bus route 69.
+The nearest bus stop is stop 3456, which is served by routes 69 and W62 (operated by Dublin Bus and Go-Ahead Ireland, respectively).